Price API - documentation for price monitoring & comparison tool

 Parameters

-Required
+- Required

-After the response is finished the results can be downloaded.
-While progress is 100 it could take up to 1 minute until the job changes his status from working to finished.
+it could take up to 1 minute until the job changes his status from working

-Example request via HTTP GET:
+Example request via HTTP GET

 https://api.priceapi.com/jobs/1234567890abcdef12345678?token=YOUR_TOKEN